flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-06-15-quick-quotes/index.md

       [Watch
       Now](https://www.youtube.com/embed/tfV8z2JY_bI?enablejsapi=1&autoplay=1&rel=0)
-    citation: Watch Now
     _key: card-3-ed44fc92-8652-4490-8a9d-c9233a47ae89
   - order: 3
     body: >-
-      > “She was a pioneer and icon in the women’s game & made a profound and lasting impact at all levels as a player, coach, colleague & friend.”
+      “She was a pioneer and icon in the women’s game & made a profound and lasting impact at all levels as a player, coach, colleague & friend.”

       Val Ackerman, the WNBA’s first president, on the death of Hall of Famer & Olympic Gold Medalist Anne Donovan.
 The 6-foot-8 center coached both in